Kansas City Metro • Inspection-only GPR

 • When a standard locate or camera locate alone is not enough

-For some jobs, standard locating or camera-based mapping may still be the best first step.
+For some jobs, standard locating or camera-based mapping may be the best first step.
 For others, GPR adds the extra layer of insight you need.

 What is included